Cycling-Trek-Segafredo suspend Simmons after controversial tweet | Sports-Games

 The 19-year-old American's response to a tweet about U.S. President Donald Trump triggered a backlash on social media, with people calling for a boycott of the bike brand.
 In a post on Twitter, cycling journalist Jose Been had said: "My dear American friends, I hope this horrible presidency ends for you.
 And for us as (former?) allies too.

 "In response, he will not be racing for Trek-Segafredo until further notice."
-Team manager Luca Guercilena said that the rider's season was probably over.
+Team manager Luca Guercilena said Simmons's season was probably over.

 "As of today, the rider is suspended and we are deciding on the length of the suspension but we can't deny that with five races left this season, the probability that he will race again this year is remote," Guercilena told a news conference ahead of the Giro d'Italia.
-Simmons joined the World Tour team this year after winning the 2019 junior road world championship.
+Simmons, who joined the World Tour team this year after winning the 2019 junior road world championship, said in a team statement: "As an American rider, I have always been proud to represent my country.
+Riding for an American team has been a lifelong dream.
+A big reason I chose this team was because of the American values behind it.

+"To those who found the color of the emoji racist, I can promise that I did not mean for it to be interpreted that way.
+I would like to apologize to everyone who found this offensive as I strongly stand against racism in any form.
+"To anyone who disagrees with me politically, that is fine.
+I won't hate you for it.
+I only ask the same."